rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% chapter_header "Apollo Server: Authentication" "apollo-server-authentication" %}}

 Authentication in GraphQL is a popular topic.
-There is no opionated way of doing it, but many people need it for their applications.
-GraphQL itself isn't opionated about authentication since it is only a query language.
+There is no opinionated way of doing it, but many people need it for their applications.
+GraphQL itself isn't opinionated about authentication since it is only a query language.
 If you want authentication in GraphQL, consider using GraphQL mutations.
 In this section, we use a minimalistic approach to add authentication to your GraphQL server.
 Afterward, it should be possible to register (sign up) and login (sign in) a user to your application.
 The previously used `me` user will be the authenticated user.

 In preparation for the authentication mechanism with GraphQL, extend the user model in the *src/models/user.js* file.
 The user needs an email address (as unique identifier) and a password.
 Both email address and username (another unique identifier) can be used to sign in to the application, which is why both properties were used for the user's `findByLogin()` method.